Computational-Cognitive-Musicology-Lab/CoCoPops/Humdrum/CompleteTranscriptions/README.md

 ---

-In addition, we mark `*Hstimme` `*Nstimme` to indicate the primary and secondary voices at any given time.
+In addition, we mark `*Hstimme` and `*Nstimme` to indicate the primary and secondary voices, respectively, at any given time.
+This notation refers to the German term [Haupstimme](https://en.wikipedia.org/wiki/Hauptstimme), invented by Arnold Schoenberg.
 `*]stimme` can be used to indicate the end of the previous stimme indication---traditionally marked &#119208; in scores.
 These tandem intrpretation may dynamically jump between spines on a measure-by-measure basis, somes times even changing within a vocal phrase.